Angluca/cex/docs/README.md

 3. Fuzzers - for some cases the variety of inputs is too large, so we could not cover all of them via unit testing.
 Fuzzers come to help with this issue, but also can be used in Deterministic Simulation Testing, or randomized testing.
 LibFuzzer is included in clang, or you can use AFL++ if you want.
 4. Assertions - placing asserts everywhere in your code is a big deal for a code quality, and long term early warning about possible system inconsistencies.
 They can be used not only at checking input of a function, but validating results, or even at intermediate stages.

-All of the tools above are available with `cex.h` out of the box, so adding new test via CLI never has been easier:
+All the tools above are available with `cex.h` out of the box, so adding new test via CLI never has been easier:

 ```sh
 # New test boilerplate